Log in with user name:

-Surpassed in size and richness only by the Musei Vaticani, this immense collection was the first public museum in the world.
-A greatest-hits collection of Roman art through the ages, from the ancients to the baroque, it is housed in the twin Museo Capitolino and Palazzo dei Conservatori that bookend Michelangelo's famous piazza.
-Here, you'll find some of antiquity's most famous sculptures, such as the poignant Dying Gaul, the regal Capitoline Venus, the Esquiline Venus (identified as possibly another Mediterranean beauty, Cleopatra herself), and the Lupa Capitolina, the symbol of Rome.
+Surpassed in size and richness only by the Musei Vaticani, this immense collection was the world's first public museum.
+A greatest-hits collection of Roman art through the ages, from the ancients to the Baroque, it's housed in the twin Museo Capitolino and Palazzo dei Conservatori that bookend Michelangelo's famous piazza.
 Although some pieces in the collection—which was first assembled by Sixtus IV (1414–84), one of the earliest of the Renaissance popes—may excite only archaeologists and art historians, others are unforgettable, including the original bronze statue of Marcus Aurelius whose copy sits in the piazza.

-The heart of the museum, however, is the Exedra of Marcus Aurelius (Sala Marco Aurelio), a large, airy room with skylights and high windows, which showcases the spectacular original bronze statue of the Roman emperor whose copy sits in the piazza below.
-Created in the 2nd century AD, the statue should have been melted down like so many other bronze statues of emperors after the decline of Rome, but this one is thought to have survived because it was mistaken for the Christian emperor Constantine.
-To the right the room segues into the area of the Temple of Jupiter, with its original ruins rising organically into the museum space.
-A reconstruction of the temple and Capitol Hill from the Bronze Age to present day makes for a fascinating glance through the ages.
-Some of the pottery and bones on display were dug up from as early as the 12th century BC, recasting Romulus and Remus as Johnny-come-latelies.
+The heart of the museum is the Exedra of Marcus Aurelius (Sala Marco Aurelio), which showcases the spectacular original bronze statue of the Roman emperor whose copy sits in the piazza below.
+To the right, the room segues into the area of the Temple of Jupiter, with its original ruins rising organically into the museum space.
+A reconstruction of the temple and Capitoline Hill from the Bronze Age to the present day makes for a fascinating glimpse through the ages.

-To reach the Palazzo Nuovo section of the museum (the palace on the left-hand side of the Campidoglio), take the stairs or elevator to the basement of the Palazzo dei Conservatori, where an underground corridor called the Galleria Congiunzione holds a poignant collection of ancient gravestones.
-But before going up into Palazzo Nuovo, be sure to take the detour to the right to the Tabularium Gallery with its unparalleled view over the Forum.
+To get to the Palazzo Nuovo, take the stairs or elevator to the basement of the Palazzo dei Conservatori, where the Galleria Congiunzione corridor holds a poignant collection of ancient gravestones.
+Before going up into Palazzo Nuovo, be sure to take the detour to the right to the Tabularium gallery with its unparalleled view over the Forum.